NickCorcoran/OCP-network-policies/openshift-201/network-policy.md

 * Namespaces that are allowed
 * IP blocks (exception: traffic to and from the node where a Pod is running is always allowed, regardless of the IP address of the Pod or the node)

 When defining a pod or namespace based NetworkPolicy, you use a selector to specify what traffic is allowed to(ingress) and from(egress) the Pod(s) that match the selector.
-When IP based NetworkPolicies are created, we define policies based on IP blocks (CIDR ranges).
+When IP based NetworkPolicies are created, you define policies based on IP blocks (CIDR ranges).

 By default, a pod is non-isolated for egress and ingress.
 All outbound & inbound connections are allowed.
 When a pod is isolated for egress or ingress, the only allowed connections from and into the pod are those allowed by the list of some NetworkPolicy that applies to the pod for egress or ingress.
 The effects of those egress lists combine additively.
 Network policies do not conflict, they are just additive.